hapax/hapax.github.io/assets/teaching.md

 	</div>
 	</figure>

-These are completely formal, plug-and-chug problems, and students are forced to do hundreds of them.
+These are repetitive, mindless, plug-and-chug problems, and students are forced to do hundreds of them.
 I don't know about you, but these problems fill me with a sort of existential horror.